f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab2/lab2.rst

 Rate Limiting protection
 ========================

 There are multiple options to do Rate Limiting in F5XC.
-In this lab, we will focus on API Protection Rate Limiting.
+In this lab, we are focusing on API Protection Rate Limiting.

-The goal is to rate limit an endpoint at risk because we discovered an attack or it is a shadow API we are not sure if we should allow or block it.
+The goal is to rate limit an endpoint at risk because we discovered an attack or it is a shadow API and we are not sure if we should allow or block it.

 Enable Rate Limiting from the Security Dashboard
 ------------------------------------------------

-* Go to the Security Dashboard into your application API Endpoints screen.
+* Go to the Security Dashboard for your application LB to the ``API Endpoints`` view.

   .. image:: ../pictures/security-endpoints.png
     :align: center
     :scale: 50%

-* Find ``/api/colors``, click on the 3dots at the right (...) and select ``Edit Rate Limit``
+* Look for ``/api/colors``, click on the 3three dots (...) at the right of the /api/colors endpoint and select ``Edit Rate Limit``

   .. image:: ../pictures/edit-rate-limit.png
     :align: center